 Stored in heated or insulated tanks

-Periodic tank cleaning recommended due to asphaltene content
+Periodic tank cleaning recommended due to asphaltene and sediment content

 Industrial Applications